dkpatzer/MCV-Tech-Blog/README.md

 ## Description

-This is a tech blog using the MCV paradigm.
-It uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-It is deployed on Heroku.
-It is responsive and works on mobile devices.
-It uses Tailwind CSS for styling.
-It uses Craco for bootstrapping the React application with a pre-configured development environment.
+This is a tech blog built using the MCV paradigm.
+It allows users to post bogs about tech interests and readers to make comments and post their own blogs.
+It includes a login page and a dashboard for users to view their posts and make new posts.
+It is deployed to Heroku and uses JawsDB to allow mysql database functionality.

+This app was challenging for me to build and required much research and testing.
+I finally needed to create another directory and GitHub repository by renaming my inital project to get the app to work due to problems with database compatibility.
+I learned a lot by attempting to change the name of the app and directory, the database, the GitHub repsoitory and redploying the app to Heroku.
+I  learned a lot about the MCV paradigm, mysql2, sequelize and how to use them to build a full stack app.
+I also learned how to use JawsDB to allow mysql database functionality on Heroku.

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.